If you realise you've made mistakes in your tax return after you've filed, you can fix these:

 - of a clear mistake or simple oversight.

-If you send or receive a credit or debit note that changes the GST for a period, account for the change in the period the note was sent or received.
+If you provide or receive supply correction information changing the GST for a period, account for the change in the period this was provided or received.

 Information you need to provide